Fix heading order for better accessibility

 Correct heading structure is critical for Google Passage Ranking.

-- Broken Hierarchy: Confuses the crawler about the relationship between sections.
+- Broken hierarchy: Confuses the crawler about the relationship between sections.

-Verify the Fix
+Verify the fix

 - Check heading outline - In DevTools, run:

-.map(h => `${h.tagName}: ${h.textContent.trim().slice(0, 50)}`)
+Array.from(document.querySelectorAll('h1,h2,h3,h4,h5,h6'), h => `${h.tagName}: ${h.textContent.trim().slice(0, 50)}`)

 .join('\n')

-Common Mistakes
+Common mistakes

-display: nonewhich hides it from screen readers too.
+display: nonehides it from screen readers.

-Related Issues
+Related issues

 Heading order issues often appear alongside: